openhab/openhab-alexa/USAGE.md

 ### Version 2 Item Tag Support

 Version 2 (v2) of the Alexa skill used openHAB [HomeKit](https://www.openhab.org/addons/integrations/homekit/#item-configuration) style tags to expose items to Alexa.
-Version 3 (v3) of skill supports this by translating v2 style tags to v3 [metadata labels](#Supported-Metadata-Labels) internally.
+Version 3 (v3) of the skill supports this by translating v2 style tags to v3 [metadata labels](#Supported-Metadata-Labels) internally.
 Below is the translation of v2 tags to v3 labels.

 #### Supported v2 Item Tags